Structured Multi-Track Accompaniment Arrangement via Style Prior Modelling: Online Survey Specifics

+Continuing from Section \ref{prior_section}, we compare different $\gamma$ values and see their impact on the model performance.
+When applying our model to \emph{piano to multi-track} arrangement, $\gamma$ balances the force of a noisy factor added to the piano, which encourages a partial unconditional generation capability.
+The experimental settings are the same as Section \ref{ablation_study}.
+We evaluate the results based on \textit{faithfulness} and \textit{DOA}.
+In Table~\ref{ablation_gamma_table}, we report mean value, standard error of mean ($\mathrm{sem}$), and statistical significance computed by Wilcoxon signed rank test.
+By varying the $\gamma$ value, we observe a controllable balance between faithfulness and creativity.
+Specifically, a larger $\gamma$ encourages creativity (higher \textit{DOA}) at the cost of \textit{faithfulness}.
+If not mentioned otherwise, we use $\gamma=0.25$ for experiments in this paper.

-\subsection{Online Survey Specifics}
+\section{Online Survey Specifics}

-We distribute our online survey via SurveyMonkey\footnote{\url{https://www.surveymonkey.com}}.
-Our survey consists of 6 sets of non-cherry-picked samples for orchestration and arrangement, respectively (12 sets in total).
-Each sample is 24-32 bars long and is synthesized to audio at 100 BPM (\textasciitilde1 minute per sample) using CakeWalk\footnote{\url{http://www.cakewalk.com/}} with the default sound font.
-We host the audio files on SoundCloud\footnote{\url{https://soundcloud.com/}} and embed them to the survey.
-Each participant is requested to fill 3 sets (in random order) and the mean time spent is 18 minutes.
+We distribute our survey via SurveyMonkey.\footnote{\url{https://www.surveymonkey.com}} Our survey consists of 5 sample sets for both the \emph{lead sheet to multi-track} and the \emph{piano to multi-track} arrangement tasks (10 sets in total).
+Each sample is 24-32 bars long and is synthesized to audio at 90 BPM using BandLab\footnote{\url{https://www.bandlab.com/}} with the default soundfont.
+Each participant listens to 2 sets (in random order) and the mean time spent is 22 minutes.
 Figure \ref{subjective_screenshots} shows the sample pages of our survey with instructions to the participants.